-Our results show that pure active compound of mangosteen such as alpha-mangostin-alpha, gamma-mangostin, garcinone C, and garcinone D had lower activity than MPE, even though they are the active compounds of MPE.
-These possibly caused by the reactivity of polyphenolic compounds that readily reacted with components of cell culture media to generate $H_2O_2$ , quinones, and semiquinones (Gutierrez-Orozco & Faila 2013).
-Study done by Gutierrez-Orozco et al. (2013) showed that alpha-mangostin readily degraded in differenty types of serum-free media (ie RPMI, DMEM, MEM and McCoy's 5A) when added in a dimethyl sulfoxide (DMSO) stock solution (Gutierrez-Orozco et al. 2013).
+Our results show that pure active compound of mangosteen such as alpha-mangostin, gamma-mangostin, garcinone C, and garcinone D had lower activity than MPE, even though they are the active compounds of MPE.
+These possibly caused by the reactivity of polyphenolic compounds that readily reacted with components of cell culture media to interact with H_2O_2 , quinones, and semiquinones, and to up regulate the antioxidant defense(Gutierrez-Orozco & Faila 2013).
+Study done by Gutierrez-Orozco et al. (2013) showed that alpha-mangostin readily degraded in differenty types of serum-free media (i.e., RPMI, DMEM, MEM and McCoy's 5A) when added in a dimethyl sulfoxide (DMSO) stock solution (Gutierrez-Orozco et al. 2013).